 Auto Tech, Future Automotive Service Technicians (FAST) Program Automotive Technology, Associate of Applied Science

 With automotive technology rapidly developing each year and becoming increasingly complex, the industry demand for qualified service technicians grows exponentially.
-At San Jacinto College, you will receive the proper hands-on training and education in order to excel and become successful in the automotive field.
-You’ll study the eight areas of Automotive Service Excellence (ASE), with the goal of becoming properly trained, certified, and employed at an automotive repair facility.
-After graduation, you will have several exciting career avenues to choose from, including service technician, shop foreman, service advisor, service manager, parts counter, and car sales – all areas that reward hard workers and strong talent.
+At San Jacinto College, students receive the proper hands-on training and education to excel and become successful in the automotive field.
+Students study the eight areas of Automotive Service Excellence (ASE), with the goal of becoming properly trained, certified, and employed at an automotive repair facility.
+After graduation, students will have several exciting career avenues from which to choose, including service technician, shop foreman, service advisor, service manager, parts counter, and car sales – all areas that reward hard workers and strong talent.

-The San Jacinto College F.A.S.T. automotive technology program:
+The San Jacinto College Future Automotive Service Technicians (FAST) automotive technology program:

-- Offers lectures and in-class demonstrations, combined with practice lab skill sets, which better prepare and train the student to transition into the work force;
+- Offers lectures and in-class demonstrations, combined with practice lab skill sets, which better prepare and train students to transition into the work force;

-- Provides students with the opportunity to work in the automotive field while attending school, Earn while you learn;
+- Provides students with the opportunity to work in the automotive field while attending school, in the Earn While You Learn program;

 - Provides students the hands-on experience needed for proper development and training.